Seaford (Vic.)

 Seaford features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.9% of all households, including 25.3% couples with children, 22.5% couples without children, and 13.8% single parent families.
-Non-family households account for the remaining 37.1%, with lone person households at 33.7% and group households comprising 3.4%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.5.
+Family households comprise 62.9% of all households, including 25.3% couples with children, 22.5% couples without children, and 13.8% single parent families.
+Non-family households constitute the remaining 37.1%, with lone person households at 33.7% and group households comprising 3.4%.
+The median household size is 2.3 people, smaller than Greater Melbourne's average of 2.5.

 Frequently Asked Questions - Households